nielskrijger/gke-deploy/README.md

 These settings can be found in your gcloud console or in kubectl.
 Pay special attention to the `deployment_name`.
 A gcloud container deployment MUST exist prior to running `gke-deploy deploy`.
 Run `kubectl get deployments` to check your existing deployment names.

-Make sure to add `.gkedeploy` to your `.gitignore` if you want to keep your deployment configuration hidden.

 To build your docker image, push its image to GCR and deploy it run the following:

 ```